unimarkup/specification/Frontend_Reference.md

 : `renderer` :
 :-- `text` Default = `default`
 :
-: The name of the renderer that should be used, if the renderer is not determined automatically from the file type.
+: The name of the renderer that should be used.
 : Only names of available renderer are allowed.

 #### Verbatim inline file insert